kodecocodes/swift-algorithm-club/Rootish Array Stack/README.md

 ```
 area of only x = n * (n + 1) / 2
 ```
 And voila!
-We have an interesting new way to arrange our data!
+A super fast way to take a sum of all the blocks!
+This equation is useful for deriving fast `block` and `inner block index` equations.

 ## Get/Set with Speed
-Next we want to find an efficient way to access a random index.
+Next we want to find an efficient and accurate way to access an element at a random index.
 For example which block does `rootishArrayStack[12]` point to?
-To answer this we will need MORE MATH!
+To answer this we will need more math!
 Determining the inner block `index` turns out to be easy.
 If `index` is in some `block` then:
 ```
 inner block index = index - block * (block + 1) / 2